leigh-hackspace/hackspace-api/README.md

 Outputs a standard [SpaceAPI](https://spaceapi.io) endpoint.

+### `/events`

+Dumps a JSON format list of events upcoming in the next 30 days.

 ### `/events.ics`

-Dumps an iCal format list of events upcoming in the next 30 days.
+Dumps a iCal format list of events upcoming in the next 30 days.